Django modernization · 2026 ranking

 Async-ifying or performance-tuning Django at scaleBuyers needing US-East boutique fit only

-Monolith decomposition with phased deliveryTiny one-off Django upgrade under $20K
+Monolith decomposition with phased deliveryTiny one-off Django upgrade with no ongoing scope

 Mid-market and scale-up Django productsBrand/creative-first frontend redesign